openmarmot/aws-cft-llama-cpp/README.md

 - Hit 'connect' to connect with system manager session manager
 - sudo su
 - cd /opt/llama.cpp
-- ./server -m models/${ModelFileName} --host 0.0.0.0 --port 80
+- ./server -m models/model.gguf -c 2048 --host 0.0.0.0 --port 80

 ### Some Notes on Models / Performance / Etc
 - You can download as many models as you would like to the models folder.
 The Linux command 'wget' works well for this.
 - llama.cpp runs models in the gguv format.
 The default instance will run 7b models fairly well in this format.
 - Generally RAM requirements roughly match the billions of parameters in a model (give a 7b like 8GB of RAM or so)
 - Some of the 13b models are great - but CPU only performance might be not great.
-- llama.cpp does support offloading work to GPUs.
-See the repo for more details
+- I had to start specifying the context length (-c) with the llama 3.1 models or it would run out of ram.
+The value I am using is likely low.

 ### References
 - [Llama.cpp](https://github.com/ggerganov/llama.cpp)